danibene/tympan-pc/README.md

 ## Tympan-PC Pipeline

-There are two main components in the pipeline code :
+There are two main components in the pipeline code:
  - The Arduino code which contains audio elements and USB transmission.
  - The Python script which receives audio input and sends commands to the Tympan via serial transmission.